 - Individuals and families across the economic spectrum with a full range of unique estate planning needs

-Drafting Wills That Account for All Contingencies
+Drafting Wills That Account For All Contingencies

-The last thing you want is for your survivors to fight amongst themselves, spending time and money in court arguing over the terms of your will and the nature of your last intentions.
-We will ensure that your intentions are made very clear.
-As your estate planning attorneys, we will also guard against the possibility that anyone will raise a challenge to, or contest, your will.
+The last thing you want is for your survivors to fight among themselves, spending time and money in court arguing over the terms of your will and the nature of your last intentions.
+We ensure that your will expresses clear intentions.
+As your estate planning attorney, Julie also guards against the possibility that anyone challenges or contests your will.

-Whether you need a basic will and power of attorney or you have more complex needs such as the creation of a trust, please do not hesitate to contact the Delaware estate planning attorneys at MurrayPhillips P.A. located in Georgetown, Dover, and Wilmington, Delaware.
+Whether you need a basic will and power of attorney or you have more complex needs such as the creation of a trust, please do not hesitate to contact the Delaware estate planning attorney Julie Murray at the Law Offices of Murray, Phillips & Gay located in Georgetown, Seaford, and Milford, Delaware.
 We care about your specific needs and work hard to deliver the best available solutions with maximum cost-effectiveness for you.

-Many people don’t have an advanced health care directive because they don’t want to think about death or dying – and that is totally understandable.
+Many people don’t have an advanced health care directive or will because they don’t want to think about death or dying – and that is totally understandable.
 There are also people that think they can put off stating their wishes until some other day.
 But here’s the deal – life doesn’t work that way.

 Accidents happen every day and sometimes there is no warning.
-If there is no health care directive in place, your loved ones will be left to wonder what your wishes are.
+Don’t leave your loved ones guessing.
+Put your wishes into writing.

-We are trying to reach those people that know what their wishes are but haven’t put them in writing.
 We will be glad to sit down with you and create this document so that you know your loved ones will know what to do.